Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians: Proof of Theorem

-We conclude with the proof of Theorem~\ref{theorem double coset density}. {Proof of Theorem~\ref{theorem double coset density}.} \begin{proof} By Theorem~\ref{subgroupstructure} either both $G$ and $H$ are parabolic subgroups, and by the Bruhat decomposition we have a finitely many $(G,H)$-double cosets in $\Gamma$; or they are both reductive, and by \cite[Thm.~A]{brundan} there is a dense double coset if and only if there is a single double coset (hence a factorization $\Gamma = GH$); or one of the two subgroups, say $H$, is a maximal parabolic, and $G$ is reductive.
+By Theorem~\ref{subgroupstructure} either both $G$ and $H$ are parabolic subgroups, and by the Bruhat decomposition we have finitely many $(G,H)$-double cosets in $\Gamma$; or they are both reductive, and by \cite[Thm.~A]{brundan} there is a dense double coset if and only if there is a single double coset (hence a factorization $\Gamma = GH$); or one of the two subgroups, say $H$, is a maximal parabolic, and $G$ is reductive.
 It remains to deal with this last case, so assume that $H =P_k$ is a maximal parabolic and $G$ is reductive.
 If $\Gamma = SL(V)$ or if $\Gamma = Sp(V)$ with $k=1$, there is a dense $(G,H)$-double coset in $\Gamma$ if and only if $G$ acts on the Grassmannian $\mathcal{G}_k(V)$ with a dense orbit.
-This is equivalent to $GL_k\otimes G$ acting on $K^k\otimes V$ with a dense orbit - which is equivalent to the pair $(GL_k\otimes G, K^k\otimes V)$ being a prehomogeneus vector space, as classified by \cite{satokimura}\cite{chen1}\cite{chen2}.
+This is equivalent to $GL_k\otimes G$ acting on $K^k\otimes V$ with a dense orbit - which is equivalent to the pair $(GL_k\otimes G, K^k\otimes V)$ being a prehomogeneous vector space, as classified by \cite{satokimura}\cite{chen1}\cite{chen2}.

 Now assume that $\Gamma\neq SL(V)$ and $k\neq 1$ if $\Gamma = Sp(V)$.
 There are $4$ options for $G$.
 The first option is for $G$ to be simple and irreducible on $V$, in which case there is a dense $(G,H)$-double coset if and only if $G$ has a dense orbit on the variety of totally singular subspaces corresponding to $\Gamma/H$, as classified by Theorem~\ref{density spaces theorem}.